strimzi/strimzi.github.io/_posts/2019-04-24-accessing-kafka-part-2.md

 kubectl get node node-name -o=jsonpath='{range .status.addresses[*]}{.type}{"\t"}{.address}{"\n"}'
 ```

-The node address and node port number give you all that is needed to connect to your cluster:
+The node address and node port number give you all that is needed to connect to your cluster.
+The following example uses the `kafka-console-producer.sh` utility which is part of Apache Kafka:

 ```
 bin/kafka-console-producer.sh --broker-list <node-address>:<node-port> --topic <your-topic>